notdodo/LocalAdminSharp/README.md

 Open the solution in Visual Studio (tested only on Visual Studio 2019 Community Edition) and compile the EXE for the desired architecture (x86, x64); in the Release mode the PBD file is removed.

 ## Customize
-To create custom user just edit the file `Program.cs` the desired username, password, group and domain.
+To create custom user just edit the file `Program.cs` with the desired username, password, group and domain.

 ## Usage
 * Standalone: `.\LocalAdminSharp.exe`